 This was one of New York's first fully gluten-free Italian restaurants, and the whole kitchen still runs that way, so the fried and floured dishes that are a hard no everywhere else are all fair game.
 It's a small Village room that fills on weekends, so book ahead.

 Risotto is the whole point, rice-based and naturally gluten-free, so order the radicchio and Amarone or the classic Parmigiano.
-The arancini and the fried starters are the tell that the entire kitchen is safe.
+The arancini and the fried starters are the tell that the whole kitchen is gluten-free.

 The Melotti family grows its own rice near Verona and built the menu around it, which is why the place is gluten-free without straining to be.
 The whole kitchen is GF, antipasti through dessert.
 It's a tight, family-run room, so go early or expect a wait.